ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 To delete an IBM Cloud connection, complete the following steps:

 1. From the {{site.data.keyword.powerSys_notm}} dashboard, click **Cloud connections** in the left navigation window.

-   You can see the list of IBM Cloud connections that are currently configured.
+A list of IBM Cloud connections that are currently configured is displayed.

-   1. To delete a specific IBM Cloud connection, click the **Delete** icon in the last column of the table.
+2. To delete a specific IBM Cloud connection, click the **Delete** icon in the last column of the table.

 When you delete a virtual server instance, it deletes the private networks (subnets) and other resources.
-Review the following considerations before you delete a virtual server instance:
+Consider the following before you delete a virtual server instance:

--You must delete the Cloud Connection (Direct Link) from the IBM Cloud Transit Gateway interface before you delete the Cloud Connection.
+1. You must delete the Cloud Connection (Direct Link) from the IBM Cloud Transit Gateway interface before you delete the Cloud Connection.

--When there are more than one virtual server instances that use the Cloud Connection, and you delete one, you can delete the Cloud Connection from the existing server instances.
+2. When there are more than one virtual server instances that use the Cloud Connection, and you delete one, you can delete the Cloud Connection from the existing server instances.
-{: note}

 ## Setting up high availability over IBM Cloud connections
 {: #ha-availability-cloud-connections}